danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

-With that small change we save the display class and the function delegate allocations and can properly usage methods that support value tasks without having to allocate a task instance when not necessary.
+With that small change, we save the display class and the function delegate allocations and can properly usage methods that support value tasks without having to allocate a task instance when not necessary.

-To demonstrate how these can add up in real world scenarios let me show you a before and after comparison when I [removed the closure allocations for NServiceBus pipeline execution](https://github.com/Particular/NServiceBus/pull/6237) code.
+To demonstrate how these can add up in real-world scenarios, let me show you a before and after comparison when I [removed the closure allocations for NServiceBus pipeline execution](https://github.com/Particular/NServiceBus/pull/6237) code.

 ![](benchmarks/NServiceBusPipelineExecution.png)

 But how would I detect those?
-When using memory tools look out for excessive allocations of `*__DisplayClass*` or various variants of `Action` and `Func` allocations.
+When using memory tools, look out for excessive allocations of `*__DisplayClass*` or various variants of `Action` and `Func` allocations.
 Extensions like the [Heap Allocation Viewer](https://plugins.jetbrains.com/plugin/9223-heap-allocations-viewer) for Rider for example can also help to discover these types of issues while writing or refactoring code.

 ## Interesting Pullrequests